Q+A: How does Egypt's parliamentary election system work?

 WHAT'S UP FOR GRABS?

-The staggered vote starting next Monday is to fill 498 seats in the lower house.
+The staggered vote starting on Monday is to fill 498 seats in the lower house.
 The last run-off vote will take place on January 10.
 The military council will appoint 10 more deputies.
 Voting for the 270-strong upper house starts on January 29 and ends on March 11.
-Ninety of the seats will be appointed after the next president is elected.
+Ninety of those seats will be appointed after the next president is elected and 180 will be up for grabs.

 WHAT POWERS WILL PARLIAMENT HAVE?